zhijieshi/cse3666/misc/rars.md

 When viewing the raw file, you can also find out the link to the raw file and use the link in other applicatons, e.g., `curl` to download the file.

+You can also simply copy the lines and paste into your favorite editor.